The3File/timer/README.md

 ## dependencies

-depends on `pulseaudio` for the bell sound for now,  but uses the terminal bell as a fallback.
+depends on `pulseaudio` for a *"higher"* quality bell sound, but uses the built-in terminal bell as a fallback.

 * `bash`
 * ~~`coreutils`~~